KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Results

 \section{Results}

-We fit the lens model as described in Sect \ref{sec:lens_model} to the stacked tangential shear measurements in our 6 stellar mass bins (our 1D result), and to the full two-dimensional shear field (our 2D result).
-An example single stacked tangential shear profile for the GAMA lenses in the $10^{10.5}$ to $10^{10.75} M_{\odot}$ stellar mass bin is shown in Fig. \ref{fig:result2}, with the measurements and their respective $1\sigma$ errors\footnote{For our two-dimensional analysis, there is no corresponding visualisation for the data vector $d$, other than the noisy residual shear field, which is not insightful to show.}.
+We fit the lens model as described in Sect \ref{sec:lens_model} to the stacked tangential shear measurements in our six stellar mass bins (our 1D result) and to the full two-dimensional shear field (our 2D result).
+An example of a single stacked tangential shear profile for the GAMA lenses in the $10^{10.5}$ to $10^{10.75} M_{\odot}$ stellar mass bin is shown in Fig. \ref{fig:result2}, with the measurements and their respective $1\sigma$ errors\footnote{For our two-dimensional analysis, there is no corresponding visualisation for the data vector $d$, other than the noisy residual shear field, which is not shown because it is not pertinent.}.
 The measured lens model best-fit parameters (median of the marginalised posterior estimate), together with their 68\% credible intervals are presented in Table \ref{tab:results} for both the one-dimensional and two-dimensional analysis.
 The constrains from the two approaches can be compared in terms of the full posterior distributions shown in Fig. \ref{fig:corner}.
-Even though none of our parameters is constrained to within $5\sigma$ of the preliminary test, the prior ranges are still good, given that models outside of them would be unphysical.
+Even though none of our parameters are constrained to within $5\sigma$ of the preliminary test, the prior ranges are still good, given that models outside of the prior range for $\gamma$ and $\beta$ parameters would be unphysical.

-For both methods we find that the SMHM relations are completely described with two parameters each (two for centrals and two for satellites) -- the normalisation $\gamma$ and slope $\beta$, for which the obtained one-dimensional values for centrals and satellite are presented in Table \ref{tab:results}.
-In the same Table we present the obtained values for centrals and satellites in the case when using the two-dimensional galaxy-galaxy lensing.
+For both methods, we find that the SMHM relations are completely described with two parameters each (two for centrals and two for satellites): the normalisation $\gamma$ and slope $\beta$, for which the obtained one-dimensional values for centrals and satellites are presented in Table \ref{tab:results}.
+In the same table, we present the obtained values for centrals and satellites in the case when using the two-dimensional galaxy-galaxy lensing.
 These constraints are consistent with those from the one-dimensional analysis with the highest discrepancy in the $\gamma_{\mathrm{cen}}$ parameter, which differs by $1\sigma$.
 This shows that the two methods perform equally well statistically.